SEP Plan Fix-It Guide - Contributions to participants’ SEP-IRAs were miscalculated because the wrong definition of compensation was used

 - Fringe benefits

 You may use an alternative definition of compensation, permitted under Internal Revenue Code Section 414(s) that excludes some of the above listed items.
-Any exclusions of compensation must be specified in your plan document.
+Any exclusions of compensation must be specified in your plan document and be nondiscriminatory.

 If you are a self-employed person sponsoring a SEP, the compensation on which you calculate your maximum contribution is your net earnings from self-employment.
 Publication 560 provides a worksheet for this calculation.